kshitijdshah99/Pippy_Activity/Weekly Blogs/Week 6.md

 3. Making a roadmap so as how to develop UI.

 ## Setting up Sugar
 Instead of doing dual boot I preferred using a Virtual Machine as it gives us more flexibility to work with the desktop environment.
+However this task consumed most of my time this week.
 ### Issues I had encountered⚠
 I had previously setup Sugar using live-build on debain and packed sugar on ubuntu, however I had faced many challenges like RAM allocation, not possible to maximize full screen, lot of lag in opening Sugar activities which made it difficult for me to contribute to the desktop environment.